Our Guide to Styling Cushions on a Bed

 The number of decorative cushions will depend on the side of the bed.
 Generally, we would use up to 5 decorative cushions for Super king/King beds, 3-4 cushions for double sized beds, and 2 for single beds.

 Mix it Up!

 Use different cushion sizes to create different heights which allows you to control how much pattern or colour you want to show off.
 Place your bigger cushions at the back and your smaller cushions at the front.
 For example, a for a King-sized bed, have two 55x55cm cushions at the back and two 50x50cm cushions at the front.
 This ensures that the colour or pattern from the back cushion is shown.

 Another great way to keep the arrangement interesting is adding cushions with different shapes such as bolster and lumbar cushions at the front which adds an extra layer of playfulness but at the same time, remains sophisticated.

 Colour and Pattern Placement

 Selecting which colours or patterns to go for could be hard if you don’t have a theme in your bedroom.
-Generally, we would use 2 types of cushions: a patterned cushion to go at the front, and a plain or textured cushion with a nice piping detail to go behind it to create a beautiful contrasting effect and to allow the pattern to stand out.
+Generally, we would use 2 types of cushions on beds: a patterned cushion to go at the front, and a plain or textured cushion with a nice piping detail to go behind it to create a beautiful contrasting effect and to allow the pattern to stand out.

 Plump & Chop

-Now it’s your turn to arrange your cushions following our guide – Take a photo and don’t forget to tag us on Instagram!
-We’d love to what you come up with!
+Now it’s your turn to arrange your cushions on your beds following our guide – Take a photo and don’t forget to tag us on Instagram!
+We’d love to see what you come up with!